jon--lee/jon--lee-blog.github.io/_posts/2015-09-12-DataChannels-with-WebRTC.md

 in the console.
 You can verify that the other buttons are also working by taking out the `disabled` attribute and reloading the page.

-# Communicating with the server
+# Sending messages to the server

 Displaying a message in the console isn't all that exciting.
-We really want the ready button to notify the server that this peer is present and ready to set up a a data channel.
+We really want the ready button to notify the server that this peer is present and ready to set up a data channel.
 This process can be broken down into three tasks:

 - Send a ready message to the server over a socket.